Mercedes-Benz C-Class Estate Review 2025: Price, specs & boot space

 • Not the most practical estate

-• BMW 3 Series Touring still more enjoyable to drive
+• BMW 3 Series Touring is still more enjoyable to drive

 "Mercedes hasn't rewritten the rule book with this C-Class Estate, instead it has built on what made its predecessor so popular while adding advanced tech and improving interior quality.
 The stand out model is the C 300 e plug-in hybrid which is one of the best PHEVs on the market."

-Add in impeccable comfort and it's easy to see why the Mercedes C-Class Estate is more than a match for its big rivals - the BMW 3 Series Touring and Audi A4 Avant.
+Add in impeccable comfort, and it's easy to see why the Mercedes C-Class Estate is more than a match for its big rivals - the BMW 3 Series Touring and Audi A5 Avant.
 Our Mercedes C-Class Estate review will explain why you may want to choose this over the competition.

-Get behind the wheel however and you'll instantly see the changes.
-There's more on-board tech than before with the cabin dominated by a huge touchscreen for the MBUX system.
+Get behind the wheel, and you'll instantly see the changes.
+There's more onboard tech than before, with the cabin dominated by a huge touchscreen for the MBUX system.

 There's also more space inside.
-Elbow room has increased front and rear while those in the back will be pleased with the extra knee room and more headroom too.
-On top of that the boot has grown by 30 litres to 490 litres in total, although it's still not the biggest estate around.
+Elbow room has increased front and rear, while those in the back will be pleased with the extra knee room and more headroom, too.
+Likewise, boot size is up to 490 litres.

-Perhaps the biggest change is to the C 300 e plug-in hybrid model.
-This uses a far larger lithium-ion battery than before, giving it a battery range of up to 65 miles, far more than the competition.
-The BMW 330e Touring for example, can only cover 37 miles.
+Perhaps the biggest change is to the C 300e plug-in hybrid model.
+This uses a far larger lithium-ion battery than before, giving it a battery range of up to 68 miles, far more than the competition.
+The BMW 330e Touring, for example, can only cover between 58-60 miles.
 It makes the C 300 e one of the best PHEV models on the market.

-The rest of the engine line up remains familiar Mercedes-Benz with the most popular (and most affordable) models the C 200 petrol and the C 220 d.
-It's these which make up the majority of sales although you may see the odd C 300 and C 300 d.
-All get 48v mild hybrid technology to improve fuel economy and performance.
+The rest of the engine lineup remains familiar Mercedes-Benz, with the most popular (and most affordable) models, the C 200 petrol and the C 220 d.
+It's these which make up the majority of sales, although you may see the odd C 300 and C 300 d.
+All get mild hybrid technology to improve fuel economy and performance.

 Looking for a used car for sale?
 We've got 100s of Mercedes-Benz Approved Used Cars for Sale for you to choose from, including a wide range of Mercedes C-Class Estates for sale.
 If you're looking for the older version, you need our Mercedes-Benz C-Class Estate (2014-2021) review.

 If you want a comfortable, refined and posh estate car that's not the size of a bus, the Mercedes C-Class Estate is for you.
-True, other estates are more practical but the latest C-Class Estate is more than a match for its direct rivals here - the BMW 3 Series Touring and Audi A4 Avant.
+True, other estates are more practical, but the latest C-Class Estate is more than a match for its direct rival here - the BMW 3 Series Touring.

 The standout model in the latest Mercedes C-Class Estate range is undoubtedly the C 300 e.
-This plug-in hybrid has an electric range of 65, far more than any of the competition.
-In fact, it's one of the best PHEVs on the market.
+This plug-in hybrid has an electric range of 68 miles, far more than any of the competition.
+It's one of the best PHEVS on the market.
 While around town you're unlikely to use the petrol engine, when it does come into play on longer journeys, you can expect to see around 60mpg, similar to a C 220 d.

-The AMG Line comes very well equipped for the money and looks the part too, so we'd stick with this rather than spending more on the AMG Line Premium.
+The entry-level AMG Line is very well equipped and looks the part too, so we'd stick with this rather than spending more on the AMG Line Premium.

 Others to consider?
-If you want more space for your money there's the Skoda Superb Estate and Volkswagen Passat Estate while we also rate the Peugeot 508 SW.
+The Volkswagen Passat Estate, we also rate the Peugeot 508 SW.

 Comfort and design: Mercedes-Benz C-Class Estate interior